PETE LEKI | Ecology Program Director | firstname.lastname@example.org

 3. School & Community Gardens

 The Waters Garden is both a food garden and a native plant garden, with 300-plus year old Burr Oak trees.
 It is the home base for the Waters Ecology program and is also used as a research site by local scientists and conservationists.
 It is a natural playground for the students and a community gathering space for garden potlucks, drum circles, campfires, and more.
-It is cared for and maintained by students, parents, and many dedicated community volunteers.
-Gardeners from all over the city come to pull weeds, pick berries, haul dirt, and plant their vegetables.
-The plots are free, but there is a wait list (contact Arunas for more information).
+It is cared for and maintained by students, parents, and many dedicated community volunteers who pull weeds, pick berries, haul dirt, and plant their vegetables.
+Much food is produced and shared within this community and also with local food banks.During the growing season, from March to November, there are regular Wednesday night garden nights, from 5:00 until dark, where volunteers work together to accomplish the task list set out by our Garden Coordinator Julie Peterson.
+After work we often share food, fire, and music to celebrate our community.